Dell Laptop

 Remove all screws securing the keyboard.

-Lift up the keyboard and disconnect the keyboard cable and backlit cable.
+Lift the keyboard and disconnect the keyboard cable and backlight cable.

-Remove all screws securing the palm rest, pry up the palm rest and remove it.
+Remove all screws securing the palm rest, then pry it up and remove it.

 On the back of the keyboard, you can access the touchpad module.